 - Classical interventions

 - Combination therapy (in rare cases)

 - Electrophysiological monitoring

-- CUSA device (ultrasound aspiration system for the treatment of severe tumors)
+- CUSA device (ultrasonic aspiration system for the treatment of tumors)

 - Intraoperative imaging

 - Preoperative functional imaging

 - Highly specialized, postoperative intensive care

 - Surgical treatment of neurovascular compression syndromes (for example, trigeminal neuralgia, hemifacial spasm)